openjdk/babylon-docs/site/articles/triton.md

 ### Vector addition

-To explain the programing model we shall present a simple example, vector addition.
+To explain the programming model we shall present a simple example, vector addition.
 This example is instructive even though it can be easily written in CUDA.